Own-Data-Privateer/hoardy-web/tool/README.md

   - `-z, --zero-terminated`
   : terminate output values with `\0` (NUL) bytes

-### wrrarms find
+### wrrarms stream

-Print paths of WRR files matching specified criteria.
+Compute given expressions for each of given WRR files, encode them into a requested format, and print the result to stdout.

 - positional arguments:
   - `PATH`
   : inputs, can be a mix of files and directories (which will be traversed recursively)

 - options:
+  - `-u, --unabridged`
+  : print all data in full
+  - `--abridged`
+  : shorten long strings for brevity (useful when you want to visually scan through batch data dumps) (default)
+  - `--format {py,cbor,json,raw}`
+  : generate output in:
+    - py: Pythonic Object Representation aka `repr` (default)
+    - cbor: CBOR (RFC8949)
+    - json: JavaScript Object Notation aka JSON (binary data can't be represented, UNICODE replacement characters will be used)
+    - raw: concatenate raw values (termination is controlled by `*-terminated` options)
+  - `-e EXPR, --expr EXPR`
+  : an expression to compute, see `wrrarms get --expr` for more info on expression format, can be specified multiple times (default: `[]`); to dump all the fields of a reqres, specify "`.`"
   - `--stdin0`
-  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments, requires specified `--to`
+  : read zero-terminated `PATH`s from stdin, these will be processed after `PATH`s specified as command-line arguments

 - error handling:
   - `--errors {fail,skip,ignore}`